-Desktop-based apps like Streamlabs OBS, OBS Studio and Wirecast run locally on your computer instead of in your browser, meaning you must first download and install the program.
+Desktop-based apps like Streamlabs Desktop and Wirecast run locally on your computer instead of in your browser, meaning you must first download and install the program.
 These apps usually offer more control and customization options than web-based apps.
 Streamlabs is used by millions of creators each month.

 Again, there are advantages to each system.
 Wirecast is going to be harder to setup, but will offer even more nuanced streaming options that could fit a professional music concert organizer.
-OBS is free and gets the job done.
 Streamlabs offers ease of use, but also powerful features that you can grow into as you go on your streaming journey.

 With an easy-to-navigate user interface and plenty of flexibility, Streamlabs has more than enough capabilities for most streamers.
 You can customize your layout, add various video sources, apply filters and more, all with just a few mouse clicks.
-Both OBS and Streamlabs let you also record your streams.
+It lets you record your streams as well.

 Once again we want to be transparent about our affiliation since we are the team behind Streamlabs as well, but we do recommend Streamlabs and we truly believe it is the best live-streaming software.